microsoft/Olive/examples/directml/stable_diffusion/README.md

 # TODO
 This sample is incomplete.

-- Fix copying of external weights in unoptimized model.
-- Currently assumes FP16 conversion is always done.
-There should be an option to use FP32 and copy the external weights.
 - Perform ORT runtime graph optimizations to save on session creation time.
 Perhaps augment `OrtPerfTuning` pass to serialize the model in ["offline mode"](https://onnxruntime.ai/docs/performance/model-optimizations/graph-optimizations.html#onlineoffline-mode)?
 Disable graph optimizations in inference test if this is done.
 - Support ORT 1.14 (need to set appropriate fusion defaults); currently only works with main branch / nightly builds.
 - Consider Torch 2.0.0 support (see https://github.com/pytorch/pytorch/issues/97262).